How will you make an impact?

 2. Get Educated.

-- View the City's climate action plan.
+- View the City's Climate Action and Adaptation Plan.

 - Read our climate update report from our Strategic Plan update.